LilyAsFlora/Ririi/README.md

 ### Adjectives

-Adjectives are distinct, and agree with nouns in case and number.
+Adjectives agree with nouns in case and number.
+One can construct an adjective from a noun by simply declining it like one.

 ||No marked case|Possessive (suf. *a*)|Instrumental (suf. *u*)|Accusative (suf. *e*)|
 |-|-|-|-|-|